 But I won’t bore you, the loyal BTTP follower, with such mundane trivialities.
 No, instead I’ll try to share with you the real interesting stuff; stuff that is pretty stupid and meaningless, but like most pop culture TV, that means it’s much more fun than some highbrow report that no one wants to read anyway.

-The attached video hopefully shows from a distance just how crazy such cons can be once they’re open to the public, but I would like to contrast this with the feel of the show when it’s actually still relatively quiet.
 In the case of C2E2, the first three hours of the show are open only to industry professionals, so while there’s some activity on the floor, it’s a much more quiet and sedate atmosphere than when throngs of fans start crowding the aisles.
 It’s almost eerie; like a concert where no one is cheering.

 The shot from the mezzanine was taken during this pro-only period, and without knowing that one would think that if the show were open, that it would be lucky to last the weekend before exhibitors packed up early and cut their losses.
 I was hoping to do some networking during this period, but it appears that a good number of the exhibitors came down with a bad case of, well, post-St Patty’s Day blues.
 It’s an epidemic, I tell ya.
 So there weren’t a lot of creative types here yet, so I did the only other thing I could do: start spending my money.